 Wash and peel potato, then cut into 1-inch cubes.
 Fill a medium to large saucepan with water and add 1 teaspoon salt.
 Bring to a boil over high heat, then add the potato cubes.
 Lower heat to simmer for 8 to 10 minutes, or until potatoes are just beginning to soften.
 Don't overcook.
 Drain in a colander and rinse with cold water.
 Set aside.

-While potatoes cook, cut cauliflower into small florets.
+While potatoes cook, cut cauliflower into small florets or slice into 1/4-inch-thick pieces.
 Set aside.

-Heat oil in a large saucepan or skillet over medium-high heat.
+Heat oil in a large saucepan or skillet over medium heat.
 Add cumin seeds.
 Cook and stir about 2 minutes to release the flavor and aroma.

-Turn heat to medium or medium-low and add cauliflower along with about 1/2 tablespoon water.
+Turn heat to medium-low and add cauliflower along with about 1 tablespoon water.
 Cook and stir about 5 minutes.
 Cover with a lid if possible to help steam the cauliflower.

 Add potatoes and stir again.
 Cook another 3 to 5 minutes, or until vegetables are heated through and tender.
 Add a little more water if it gets too dry, and adjust seasonings, to taste.